rstade/TcpEngine/README.md

 ## Architecture and Implementation

+A high-level overview of TcpEngine is shown in [TcpEngine Architecture](https://github.com/rstade/TcpEngine/blob/main/high-level-architecture.md).

 TcpEngine builds on a fork of [Netbricks](https://github.com/NetSys/NetBricks) for the user-space networking.
 NetBricks itself utilizes _DPDK_ for fast I/O.
 NetBricks uses a significantly higher abstraction level than _DPDK_.